What is Litter?

 Where litter has accumulated on property for whatever reason and the litter is visible from a public place, Louth County Council can issue a notice to the owner or occupier requiring the prompt removal of the litter.
 Such a notice can also set down precautionary measures to be put in place to prevent a reoccurrence.
 If a property owner or occupier fails or refuses to do everything that has been requested, Louth County Council has the power to do whatever is necessary itself and require the owner or occupier to pay all of the costs involved.

-The litter laws have increased the powers of local authorities to combat the problem of illegal dumping of refuse and rubbish.
 Where Louth County Council finds material that is illegally dumped and establishes the identity of the owner of the material, that person will have a case to answer without necessarily having to be caught in the act.

 Extra powers are also available to local authorities to require a householder or business operator to indicate how and where they are disposing of their waste.
-This is particularly relevant if the householder or business owner is not availing of a refuse collection service or bringing their waste to an authorised disposal facility.

 If you see someone dumping illegally, report the matter to your local authority who will investigate and take any necessary enforcement action.